 - Delivered on-site at your location, at the University of Delaware or live-online

 - Geared toward professionals from a variety of project management and IT backgrounds and experience levels

 - Determine the best project management methods for each project

 - Practical, hands-on lessons

 Information technology is at the heart of every organization, and project management is a fast growing, crosscutting professional discipline spanning finance, insurance, business services, information services, manufacturing, oil and gas, construction, and utilities.
 Leading successful value-adding IT projects in an organization requires knowledge of its business strategy, leadership ability and technical project management skills.

 Covering Waterfall, Agile and Hybrid methodologies, this program examines the breadth of the IT project management discipline.
 A foundation for directly applying the tools, processes and methods to support the management and delivery of successful IT projects, including value creation through strategic execution of an IT project portfolio, is provided.
 Focus is placed on how an Information Technology Project Methodology (ITPM) is applied to create Measurable Organizational Value (MOV).

-The coursework is presented in an applied approach and experiential learning format by combining industry experience, simulations, discussion posts and casework.
+The customized training is presented in an applied approach and experiential learning format by combining industry experience, simulations, discussion posts and casework.
 How IT project management can be best practiced, managing the human side of projects, determining and documenting project size, project scope, earned value, scheduling, and managing project risk are addressed.

 We also have a Project Management Certificate program that focuses on project management best practices and theories. — LEARN MORE